 She received a checklist of documents to bring to the meeting.
 The list allowed her to take stock of her assets and other possessions, and name specific beneficiaries.
 Knowing exactly what she needed to focus on made her appointment go much smoother, she said.

 Benefits of a do-it-yourself (DIY) will

-There are plenty of websites where you can create a will, often for less than the cost of visiting an attorney.
-An DIY will can also typically be completed in less time than meeting with a lawyer.
+You can make a will without a lawyer.
+This approach may be fine if you have straightforward needs, such as few assets to distribute.
+There are plenty of websites where you can complete a will using a template, often for less than the cost of visiting an attorney.
+Plus, a DIY will can typically be completed in less time than meeting with a lawyer.

 With an online will, you fill in the blanks on a standard form or answer a series of questions used to create your document.
-This approach may be fine if you have straightforward needs, such as few assets to distribute.

 If your situation is more complicated, you may benefit from extra legal advice.
-Some sites have attorneys available to provide some assistance depending on the package you select.
+Some sites have attorneys available to provide assistance, depending on the will package you select.
 As a result, you have everything you need at your fingertips to create a legal expression of your wishes.
-This can be done from the comfort of your kitchen table, at a time when it’s convenient for you.
+This can be done from the comfort of your home at a time that’s convenient for you.

 Tips for preparing a will

 Whether you’re preparing your will in person or online, make the process smoother by gathering the following information in advance: